The Pulse

 The asteroid 2025 OW is a small body that is located near Earth, which is 200 feet wide, and it was originally discovered quite recently on July 4, 2025, by the Pan-STARRS2 telescope in Hawaii.
 Initially, it appeared as just a normal asteroid, but after being thoroughly analyzed by up-close radar scans by NASA’s Goldstone Deep Space Network, it was discovered that it behaved unusually.

-It was later revealed that 2025 OW spins extremely fast with a rotation period of 1.5 to 3 minutes; this asteroid defies the “spin barrier” and is the first of its kind documented.
+It was later revealed that 2025 OW spins extremely fast with a rotation period of 1.5 to 3 minutes; this makes it one of the fastest-spinning near-Earth asteroids the powerful radar system has observed.
 Most common asteroids rotate more slowly, and the small ones that spin at high speeds normally break apart.
-2025 OW is not a loose pile of rocks; it is referred to as a “rubble pile,” which indicates that it is not a loose pile of rocks.
-More probably, it is a solid rock, the result of a fierce collision in the past.
+For 2025 OW to maintain such a fast rotation without breaking apart, it may be a solid object rather than a loosely bound rubble pile like many asteroids.

-Radar shots also revealed that it has an irregular and peanut-shaped shape, but this is typical of small asteroids and of scientific significance anyway.
+Radar shots also revealed that it has an irregular, peanut-shaped form, but this is typical of small asteroids and of scientific significance anyway.

 Revealing the mystery behind the asteroid’s unorthodox movement